mofidi80/Student_Dataset_Creator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-As stated above this script is for creating a sql dataset to store student data along with a webcam picture of said student with coresponding name and id.
+As stated above this script is for creating a sql dataset to store student data along with a webcam picture of said student with corresponding name and id.

 ### Possible usage